 The Great Wall of Honesdale

-Visitors can literally picture themselves in these displays.
-Scattered throughout Wayne County, You Are Here features original paintings by 35 local artists.
-Painted on standing wooden panels, each has two head-sized cut outs.
-The fun, interactive displays encourage passersby to snap a photo in the display or even create a video.
-Paintings are placed outside of various businesses in Hawley, Honesdale, Damascus and White Mills.
-Well-known local artists including Jeff George, Lindsay Barrett George and Yanni Visici created pieces that, “reflected the uniqueness in us all.”
-When they step into the painting, people can become a conductor for the Stourbridge Line, pilot of a spaceship or even a butterfly.
-There is a QR code on the back of every panel that links to a map detailing the location of all of the displays.
-Wayne County Art Alliance is holding a competition for the most fun video incorporating the displays.
-Post entries on social media with the hashtag #waynecountyarts.
+Scattered throughout Wayne County, HeARTS Alive features original paintings by 51 local artists.
+Scenes are painted on wooden hearts standing on a base.
+The fun, interactive displays encourage passersby to snap a photo or even create a video.
+Paintings are placed outside of various businesses in Hawley, Honesdale, Newfoundland and White Mills.
+Well-known local artists as well as middle and high school students created pieces that, “depict the welcoming nature of the community.”
+Many designs feature nature scenes, others are colorful abstract figures.
+There’s an Ode to The Beatles and a reminder to, “Be Kind.”
+A QR code on the back of every panel links to a map detailing the location of all of the displays.
+Wayne County Art Alliance invites visitors to treat the tour as a scavnger hunt and find all 50 destinations.
 Here in Hawley there are displays in front of the Public Library, A.M.
-Skier Insurance, ReMax, Lake Wallenpaupack Visitors Center and Wallenpaupack Brewing Company.
+Skier Insurance, Lake Wallenpaupack Visitors Center and Wallenpaupack Brewing Company.

 Artists Studio Tour

-After a hiatus last year, the Artists Studio Tour makes a highly anticipated return August 27, 28 and 29.
+The Artists Studio Tour makes a highly anticipated return July 15, 16 and 17.
 Visitors may take the self-guided driving tour to visit the studios of 16 local artists.
 Participants may meet the artists, get a glimpse of their work space and samples of their art, plus have the opportunity to purchases pieces to take home.
 The tour begins at The Cooperage along Main Street in Honesdale.
 From there, visitors will get to see the countryside and communities that inspire so many local artists.
 Art in a variety of mediums is showcased, from paintings and sculpture to photography, ceramics, textiles and jewelry.
 The tour is free and open to the public.

-Downtown Hawley Partnership wants you to take a seat.
-Its Summer of ’21 project will culminate with the auction of several Adirondack chairs custom-painted by local artists.
-Until then the chairs are on display outside of local businesses including at Cocoon Coffeehouse and Bakery here at the Hawley Silk Mill campus and at our sister property, The Settlers Inn.
+Downtown Hawley Partnership wants you to get hooked on art.
+Its Summer of ’22 project will culminate with the auction of several fish custom-painted by local artists.
+Until then the fish are on display outside of local businesses including at Cocoon Coffeehouse and Bakery here at the Hawley Silk Mill campus.
 The community art project is a collaboration between Downtown Hawley Partnership and The Craft Room.
-A craftsman from Lake Ariel handmade each chair.
 Stroll through downtown Hawley to view the unique work.
-An Americana-themed chair is on display outside of Teeter’s Furniture.
-Other paintings depict a woodland scene, a ‘60s psychedelic design, a cheery Flamingo and even a Star Wars inspired chair.
+A campfire scene is on display outside of the Dime Bank.
+Other paintings depict the Brooklyn Bridge, a collection of playful cats in a punk inspired design, and even a psychedlic fish with a 1960s flair.

 An Artful Stay